TiffanyZhong123/AT/README.md

 # AT
+# By: Andrew Chopey and Tiffany Zhong
+# Statement:
-##Statement: what is the boolean value of the statement " it's possible to get from the starting position to treasure"
+What is the boolean value of the statement " it's possible to get from the starting position to treasure"
+# Recursive abstraction:
-##Recursive abstraction: when I'm asked to solve a maze with n junctions, the recursive abstraction can solve a maze with n-1 junctions.
+When I'm asked to solve a maze with n junctions, the recursive abstraction can solve a maze with n-1 junctions.